akikuno/TSUMUGI-dev/doc/README_preview.md

 The `Phenotype severity` slider allows you to adjust node display based on **phenotype severity (effect size) in KO mice**.
 Higher effect sizes indicate stronger phenotypic impact.
 This also scales the effect size range to 1-10, allowing 10-level filtering.
+Note that for non-binary phenotypes, effect size values are log-transformed for ensuring a more uniform distribution.

 > [!NOTE]
 > When IMPC phenotype evaluation is binary (present/absent) (e.g., [abnormal embryo development](https://larc-tsukuba.github.io/tsumugi/app/phenotype/abnormal_embryo_development.html): list of binary phenotypes available [here](https://github.com/akikuno/TSUMUGI-dev/blob/main/TSUMUGI/data/binary_phenotypes.txt)) or when gene name is input, the `Phenotypes severity` slider is not available.